favourbarry/score-keeper/README.md

 # score-keeper
-a score sheet to keep track of player scores
+a score sheet to keep track of player scores in a ping pong game